Lead Belly: Music career

 In 1940, Ledbetter recorded for RCA Victor, one of the biggest record companies at the time.
 These sessions in California were held on June 15 and 17, with the Golden Gate Quartet accompanying some songs.
-The recordings resulted in the album, The Midnight Special and Other Southern Prison Songs, being issued by Victor Records.
+The recordings resulted in the album The Midnight Special and Other Southern Prison Songs, issued by Victor Records.
 The album included sheets with extensive notes and song texts prepared by Alan Lomax.
 According to Charles Wolfe and Kip Lornell, "it was one of the finest public presentations of Leadbelly's music: well recorded, well advertised, well documented.
 And the album justified its reputation as a landmark in African American folk music."
 Several of the recordings from these sessions were also issued as singles by Bluebird Records.

-In 1941, Ledbetter was introduced to Moses "Moe" Asch by mutual friends.
+In 1941, mutual friends introduced Ledbetter to Moses "Moe" Asch.
 Asch owned a recording studio and small record label, which mainly released folk records for the local New York City market.
 He later founded Folkways Records.
 Between 1941 and 1944, Ledbetter released three albums under the Asch Recordings label.
-During the first half of the 1940s, Ledbetter also recorded for the Library of Congress.
+During the first half of the 1940s, Ledbetter recorded for the Library of Congress.

 Ledbetter frequently performed Southern Blues at concerts by Si-lan Chen.

-In 1944, he went to California, where he recorded strong sessions for Capitol Records.
+In 1944, he went to California, where he recorded sessions for Capitol Records.
 He lodged with a studio guitar player on Merrywood Drive in Laurel Canyon.
-Later he returned to New York City.
+He later returned to New York City.
 In 1949, Lead Belly had a regular radio show, Folk Songs of America, broadcast on station WNYC in New York, on Henrietta Yurchenco's show on Sunday nights.
 Later in the year, he began his first European tour with a trip to France, but fell ill before its completion and was diagnosed with amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease (a motor neuron disease).
-Ledbetter was the first American country blues musician to achieve success in Europe.
-His final concert was at the University of Texas at Austin in a tribute to his former mentor, John Lomax, who had died the previous year.
-Martha also performed at that concert, singing spirituals with Ledbetter.
+Ledbetter was the first successful American country blues musician in Europe.
+He performed his final concert at the University of Texas at Austin in a tribute to his former mentor, John Lomax, who had died the previous year.
+Martha also performed, singing spirituals with Ledbetter.

 Ledbetter died later that year in New York City.
 He was buried in the Shiloh Baptist Church cemetery, in Mooringsport, Louisiana, 8 mi west of Blanchard, in Caddo Parish.
 He is honored with a statue across from the Caddo Parish Courthouse, in Shreveport.
-Ledbetter's niece, activist Greshun De Bouse, founded National Huddie Ledbetter Day (August 1 annually), and received proclamations from the mayors of Oil City, LA (where Ledbetter worked) and Shreveport, LA in 2023.